Sorry, you need to enable JavaScript to visit this website.

 Children’s Welfare and the Children’s Phone

-Children’s Welfare in Denmark (Børns vilkår) is a Danish NGO that improves the living conditions for children in Denmark based on the UN Convention of the Rights of the Child.
-Children’s Welfare in Denmark operates the Children’s Phone (Børnetelefonen), which is a free counselling service offered via SMS, chat, in writing and by telephone.
+Children’s Welfare in Denmark (Børns vilkår) is a Danish NGO that improves the living conditions for children in Denmark based on the UN Convention on the Rights of the Child.
+Children’s Welfare in Denmark operates the Children’s Phone (Børnetelefonen), which is a free counselling service offered via SMS, chat, in writing, and by telephone.
 The phone service offers advice to children and young people and thus contributes to the enhancement of children’s rights.
 On the website of the Children’s Phone, children and young people can find information about their rights.

 The Children’s Portal